krik-chry/web-challenge-real-estate-ads/README.md

 ### Technical Implementation

 - Shared Zod validation schema between frontend and backend
-- Conditional validation: Energy class required for buildings, condition required for plots
+- Conditional validation for property-specific fields
 - Image upload using Multer with multipart/form-data
 - Image storage in local filesystem with static file serving
 - SQLite database with imageUrl field for storing image paths